 Certain parts in the system can begin to come apart because of the excessive pressure.
 O-rings, hose connections, pumps, and other parts may burst.

 For example, hydraulic gear pump front and rear covers can distort or the bolts holding the pumps together can stretch or strip the threads from too much pressure in the system.
 High pressure due to excessive load on orbital motors can cause them to seize, causing damage to the spools and or causing internal shaft breakage.

 3. Reduced Hydraulic Fluid Lubrication

-For all your hydraulic pumps and motors and related hydraulic system components, or help designing a customized pump and motor configuration, please feel free to contact White House Products, Ltd. at +44 (0) 1475 742500 today!
+To purchase high-quality hydraulic pumps and motors and related hydraulic system components, or if you need help designing a customised pump and motor configuration, please feel free to contact White House Products, Ltd. at +44 (0) 1475 742500 today!

 Back to blog posts